Add a Little Extra?

 Coffee’s pilgrimage to Europe

 This is where the history of coffee darkens.
-Coffee was first introduced to Europe on the island of Malta – where Turkish Muslim slaves had been imprisoned in 1565 after the Ottoman Empire failed to expand their Empire in the Great Siege of Malta.
+Coffee was first introduced to Europe on the island of Malta.
+This was where Turkish Muslim slaves had been imprisoned in 1565 after the Ottoman Empire failed to expand their Empire in the Great Siege of Malta.
 In captivity, the Turkish slaves would make this beverage in exchange for money, resulting in a demand for coffee shops to be opened across Malta.

 Venetian merchants also played a role in the introduction of coffee to the European mainland, although it was an expensive commodity and available only to the wealthiest Venetians.
 It wasn’t until 1645 that a Venetian coffee house became the first on the European mainland, although coffee establishments had already become fairly common in Malta and the Ottoman Empire.

 Eventually, the coffee bean made its way into England through trade, along with many other commodities such as tea and spices.
-By 1675 there were over 3,000 coffee houses in England, and during the Enlightenment these coffee houses became places of deep religious and political discussions.
+By 1675 there were over 3,000 coffee houses in England.
+During the Enlightenment, these coffee houses became places of deep religious and political discussions.

 What are the different types of coffee beans?